SMI/dicompixelanon/README.md

 Notes:
 * you need a recent version of Python (3.6 probably too old)
+* some packages are not yet available for Python 3.12 in binary form, so if you don't have a compiler you might need to install Python 3.10, which you can install alongside other versions if you wish, or install into your personal AppData directory
 * if you get an error about module skbuild not found, try `pip install scikit-build`
 * if pip tries to install spacy v4 then `pip install spacy==3.6.0`
 * if pip tries to install source-code packages then you could install a compiler